-For instance, the PgJDBC team has reached us about a change that could potentially break Hibernate (and many other frameworks that build on top of JDBC) on our forum.
+For instance, the PgJDBC team has reached us for a change that could potentially break Hibernate (and many other frameworks that build on top of JDBC) on our forum.

 So, if you have any question about Hibernate, you should give our forum a try.
 It’s like free-of-charge consultancy.

 I’ve talked about High-Performance JDBC and High-Performance Hibernate at Voxxed Bucharest, Devoxx France, Java Zone and ITDays.
 Check out these presentations for more details.

 There are some metrics you can follow to know if you are doing any impact, like Alexa rating for hibernate.org